nus-cs2103/website-base/admin/tp-tasks-fragment.md

 </box>
 <box type="info" seamless>

 <span class="text-info">**Shocked by iP to tP transition?**</span> Around this time you will realize how the speed you can implement things in the tP is significantly slower compared to the iP.
-As discouraging as this might feel, there are several ways this can contribute towards the learning outcomes of this module, and it is not expected to affect your tP grade either.
+As discouraging as this might feel, there are several ways this can contribute towards the learning outcomes of this course, and it is not expected to affect your tP grade either.

 <panel type="seamless" header="More on this ...">